 UK Shoe Brands

-In 1880, the family of Loake will produce traditional British footwear John Loake opened the first Loake shoe factory with his brother Thomas and Brother William.
+In 1880, the family of Loake produced traditional British footwear John Loake opened the first Loake shoe factory with his brother Thomas and Brother William.

 They are in the field of shoe manufacturing for about five generations and more than 130 years later, Loake has been associated with fine handmade shoes.

-In 1894, Loake’s premium shoes are still made in Kettering, England, in the same factory the three brothers.
+In 1894, Loake’s premium shoes were still made in Kettering, England, in the same factory the three brothers.

 Trickers: